 Advocating on Behalf of Histology Professionals

-NSH represents the interests of histologists by increasing the visibility of the profession among legislative and regulatory public policy makers.
+NSH represents the interests of histologists by increasing the visibility of the profession among legislative and regulatory public policymakers.
 By building strategic partnerships and collaborating with allies, NSH can effectively influence the issues that affect our profession and shape the future of histology.
+Click here to view and download NSH Position Papers.

-Over the past two years, NSH and its allies have voiced concerns on several key issues including:
+Over the past several years, NSH and its allies have voiced concerns on several key issues including:

 Currently, histology is not recognized under the Clinical Laboratory Improvement Amendments of 1988.
 NSH recently responded to a request for information, proposing that histology be recognized under CLIA.
 Learn more.